 Since my initial involvement in ethical Jewelry sourcing—as a jeweler named “The Best of the Best” in 2019, a writer on these issues for major trade magazines and other conscious consumer publications, I have watched a movement grow from nothing to the most important market trend.

-It would seem, from the popularity of ethical jewelry sourcing and Brilliant Earth, that the world has changed.
-Certainly, you might get that from other Brilliant Earth reviews!
+It would seem, from the popularity of ethical jewelry sourcing that the sourcing of jewelry has changed.
+Certainly, you might get that from bloggers, trade press and other Brilliant Earth reviews.